FarronF/limerick-council-meetings/meetings/2022/01/12-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st December 2021.md

 funeral home in Athea.
 Once these renovations are complete, footpath repairs will be

-carried out subject to the availability of funding.--- 4
+carried out subject to the availability of funding.
+---
+4

 **(c)**